-Irial Finan, 58, is Executive Vice President and President, Bottling Investments and Supply Chain.
+Irial Finan, 59, is Executive Vice President and President, Bottling Investments Group.
 Mr. Finan joined the Company and was named President, Bottling Investments in 2004.
 Mr. Finan joined the Coca-Cola system in 1981 with Coca-Cola Bottlers Ireland, Ltd., where for several years he held a variety of accounting positions.
-From 1987 until 1990, Mr. Finan served as Finance Director of Coca-Cola Bottlers Ireland, Ltd. From 1991 to 1993, he served as Managing Director of Coca-Cola Bottlers Ulster, Ltd. He was Managing Director of Coca-Cola bottlers in Romania and Bulgaria until late 1994.
+From 1987 until 1990, Mr. Finan served as Finance Director of Coca-Cola Bottlers Ireland, Ltd. From 1991 to 1993, he served as Managing Director of Coca-Cola Bottlers Ulster, Ltd. He was Managing Director of Coca-Cola Bottlers in Romania and Bulgaria until late 1994.
 From 1995 to 1999, he served as Managing Director of Molino Beverages, with responsibility for expanding markets, including the Republic of Ireland, Northern Ireland, Romania, Moldova, Russia and Nigeria.
 Mr. Finan served from 2001 until 2003 as Chief Executive Officer of Coca-Cola Hellenic.
 He was elected Executive Vice President of the Company in October 2004.

-Bernhard Goepelt, 53, is Senior Vice President, General Counsel and Chief Legal Counsel of the Company.
+Bernhard Goepelt, 54, is Senior Vice President, General Counsel and Chief Legal Counsel of the Company.
 Mr. Goepelt joined the Company in 1992 as Legal Counsel for the German Division.
 In 1997, he was appointed Legal Counsel for the Middle and Far East Group and in 1999 was appointed Division Counsel, Southeast and West Asia Division, based in Thailand.
 In 2003, Mr. Goepelt was appointed Group Counsel for the Central Europe, Eurasia and Middle East Group.
 In 2005, he assumed the position of General Counsel for Japan and China, and in 2007, Mr. Goepelt was appointed General Counsel, Pacific Group.
 In April 2010, he moved to Atlanta, Georgia, to become Associate General Counsel, Global Marketing, Commercial Leadership & Strategy.
 In September 2010, Mr. Goepelt took on the additional responsibility of General Counsel for the Pacific Group.
 In addition to his functional responsibilities, he also managed the administration of the Legal Division.
 Mr. Goepelt was elected Senior Vice President, General Counsel and Chief Legal Counsel of the Company in December 2011.
+Mr Goepelt's management responsibilities were expanded effective January 1, 2016 to include the Company's Strategic Security function.

-Julie Hamilton, 50, is Senior Vice President and Chief Customer and Commercial Leadership Officer of the Company.
+Julie Hamilton, 51, is Senior Vice President and Chief Customer and Commercial Leadership Officer of the Company.
 Ms. Hamilton joined the Company in 1996 as Brand Development Manager of Still Beverages with Coca-Cola USA.
 From January 1998 to April 1999, she served as Franchise Manager of Independent Bottlers with Coca-Cola USA, and from April 1999 to October 2000, she served as Group Manager for the Worldwide Marketing Partnership with Blockbuster.
 From October 2000 to January 2003, Ms. Hamilton served as Director of Franchise Sales & Marketing-Northwest U.S. Region.
 From January 2003 to October 2005, she served as Group Director for Global On-Premise Customers, and from October 2005 to June 2007, she served as Vice President, Global Customer Development.
-She served as Group Vice President, North America Wal-Mart From June 2007 to January 2009, and as President of the Global Wal-Mart Group from January 2009 to March 2011.
-She was appointed Executive Assistant to Muhtar Kent, the Chairman and Chief Executive Officer of the Company, in March 2011 and served in that capacity until she was appointed Chief Customer and Commercial Leadership Officer effective April 1, 2015.
+She served as Group Vice President, North America Wal-Mart Team from June 2007 to January 2009, and as President of the Global Wal-Mart Group from January 2009 to March 2011.
+She was appointed Executive Assistant to Muhtar Kent, the Chairman of the Board of Directors and Chief Executive Officer of the Company, in March 2011 and served in that capacity until she was appointed Chief Customer and Commercial Leadership Officer effective April 1, 2015.
 Ms. Hamilton was elected Vice President of the Company in April 2015 and Senior Vice President effective February 18, 2016.